-Harlequins v Northampton (Mon)
+Harlequins edge to win over Northampton

 Replacements: Mush, Botta, Herrod, Tizard, Taulani, Gjaltema, Northmore, Jones.

-Northampton: Furbank; Sleightholme, Proctor, Dingwall, Skosan; Biggar, Mitchell Waller, Matavesi, Painter, Ribbans, Ratuniyarawa, Lawes, Ludlam (capt), Augustus.
+Northampton: Furbank; Sleightholme, Proctor, Dingwall, Skosan; Biggar, Mitchell, Waller, Matavesi, Painter, Ribbans, Ratuniyarawa, Lawes, Ludlam (capt), Augustus.

-Replacements: Haywood, Auterac, Hill, Coles, Wood, James, Hutchinson, Tuala.
+Replacements: Fish, Auterac, Hill, Coles, Wood, James, Hutchinson, Tuala.

 Referee: Wayne Barnes.